gipritchard/Space-Debris/Space Debris Player Aid.md

 ## 3. Place Debris
 - Flip face down orbit cards 1 at a time
-- Resolve each orbit card
+- Resolve each card
+	- If threat level increases, do **not** draw additional cards or change debris amount
-- Repeat until all orbit cards are discarded
+- Repeat until all cards are discarded
 ### Orbit Card
 - Locate the space on the game board
 - All spaceships in this space take 1 damage